umersanii/CableManagement/README.md

 ## UMER :  USE THE UNIT WHERE EVER IT SHOULD BE USED

-## SANI :   WORK ON THE FORMATTING OF THE INVOICES PRINT AND ADD THE 3 CHANGES
+## SANI :   WORK ON THE FORMATTING OF THE INVOICES PRINT AND ADD THE 1 CHANGE

 ## FAZAL : DEAL WITH THE BALANCE FUNCTIONALITY THROUGHOUT THE PROJECT WHERE EVER NEEDED